paulfranco/AndroidInterviewQuestions/README.md

 We can use AutoCompleteTextView which is a subclass of EditText.
 The suggestions we want to be visualized need to be defined in a string array as different items.
 Then we need to set the adapter matching each line of the string array with a line in the field.

+**What is the difference in the visualization between the Radio Buttons and the Spinner?**

+The Radio Buttons shows options one to another.
+The Spinner shows the options one under another.

+**What is the Toggle Button usually used for?**

+The Toggle Button is usually used to provide the user with an option to set a particualar setting ON or OFF.

+**When are pickers typically used?**

+In the context of dates - when the user is provided with the opportunity to choose a particular time or date.

+## **Menu, Settings, Dialogs**

+**What collection holds the menu items for an activity?**

+The options menu.

+**How are the different menu items stored?**

+As different item elements within the menu element.

+**What is the Options Menu used for?**